Dropped Objects: Risk Awareness and Prevention – Toolbox Talks [Updated 2022]

 What type of connection is needed for the tool?
 This is currently one of the most challenging parts of the system.
 Pick a lanyard with connectors that are secure and appropriate.

 What type of clearance is needed?
-You wouldn’t want a long tool lanyard if you were working on your knees performing maintenance on top of an aircraft for example.
+For example, you wouldn’t want a long tool lanyard if you were working on your knees performing maintenance on top of an aircraft.

 As tool tethering has evolved, a variety of tool lanyard styles have surfaced but most fall into five basic categories:

-Traditional lanyards use a determined length of tether to tie tools off and are the most popular.
+Traditional lanyards, the most common solution, use a determined length of tether to tie tools off

-Specialty lanyards concentrate on specific equipment to tether, like a hardhat or even a mobile device.
+Specialty lanyards concentrate on specific equipment to tether, like a hard hat or mobile device

-The 3rd T, “Topping” consists of the containers workers use to transport tools and equipment to and from heights and store them while at heights.
-Topping escribes having a closure on all containers, whether it’s a bucket, box or bag to avoid the contents from spilling out if tipped over.
+The 3rd T, “Topping”, consists of the containers workers use to transport and store tools and equipment at heights.
+Topping describes having a closure on all containers, whether it’s a bucket, box or bag to prevent contents from spilling out if tipped over.

 There are two types of containers used:

 Many workers use tool pouches and bolt bags to carry equipment.
 Look for pouches that are designed with a cover that is secure.
-Whether it’s a flap, drawstring or other type of closure on the pouch, it should keep the contents from spilling out if the worker is bending over or stretching to reach something.
-It may be easy for the contents to spill if the worker is moving and shifting their body while climbing.
+Whether it’s a flap, drawstring or other type of closure on the pouch, it should keep the contents from spilling out if the worker is climbing, bending over or stretching to reach something.

 Containers that are hoisted should also be topped.
 Especially because the user has less control than they do with a pouch or bag they are carrying.
 Bags and buckets are often attached to a line or other piece of equipment and lifted.
-In the event the line or container catches while in transit causing it to turn over, or is accidentally tipped over while at height, a top will prevent the contents in the container from raining onto individuals and equipment below.
+In the event the line or container catches while in transit causing it to turn or tip, a top will prevent the contents in the container from raining onto individuals and equipment below.

-These containers, regardless of type or mode of transportation, should have a secure closure or “top” that can cover contents and prevent them from spilling if inverted.
+Regardless of the type or mode of transportation, containers should have a secure closure or “top” that can cover contents and prevent them from spilling if inverted.
+Many containers also have tethering points available to attach tool lanyards.
+If a container does not have a secure closure, these tethering points are required.

-And like tethering, there are certain factors to consider when choosing how to store tools or other objects and what containers to use when doing so.
+Like tethering, there are certain factors to consider when choosing how to store tools or other objects and what containers to use when doing so:

-Type of equipment being stored or transferred.
-Whether small parts or large items, a closure should be on the container that keeps whatever type of equipment secure inside.
+Type of equipment being stored or transferred: Whether small parts or large items, the closure on the container should be designed to keep that type of equipment securely inside

 TESTED TO BE TRUSTED

-The 3T’s of Objects at Heights safety should all have one additional T in common.
-Every solution you use should be tested and tagged with a maximum capacity rating on them.
+The 3T’s of Objects at Heights safety should all have one additional T in common—tested.
+Every solution you use should be tested and labeled with a maximum capacity rating.

 We recommend that all equipment is tested with a safety factor.
-For instance, Ergodyne’s tool lanyards are drop tested with a 2:1 safety factor [e.g. a 10lb (4.5kg) tool lanyard is tested to 20lbs (9.0kg].
-Containers are statically tested to a 5:1 safety factor [e.g. 150lb (68kg) bucket is tested to 750lbs (340kg)].
+For instance, Ergodyne’s tool lanyards are drop tested with a 2:1 safety factor [e.g. a 10lbs (4.5kg) tool lanyard is tested to 20lbs (9.0kg)].
+Containers are statically tested to a 5:1 safety factor [e.g. 150lbs (68kg) bucket is tested to 750lbs (340kg)].

 Safety factors are built into all quality safety equipment.
-This is especially important when considering the high potential for misuse -- folks loading up buckets and bags past their stated capacity, for instance.
-Now a safety director knows that if a worker inappropriately connects an 11lb (5kg) tool to a 10lb (4.5kg) tool lanyard, the safety factor helps ensure the situation stays safe.
+This is especially important when considering the high potential for misuse—folks loading up buckets and bags past their stated capacity, for instance.
+The safety factor ensures that, if a worker inappropriately connects an 11lbs (5kg) tool to a 10lbs (4.5kg) tool lanyard, the situation remains safe.